yale-nova/weave/experiments/ReprodcutionReadme.md

 - Matches closely with the manuscript’s Figure 5 results.
 - **Cosine similarity with original results: 0.995**
 - Overhead depends mainly on the shuffling mode.
-- With more partitions, reduce-phase cost becomes negligible.
+- With more partitions, the reduce-phase cost becomes negligible.

 ---